ruyiq/CSC413-Winter-2021-Neural-Networks-and-Deep-Learning/Homework/hw2/hw2.md

   -  Number of neurons = $32 \times 32 +  32 \times 32 + 16 \times 16 + 16 \times 16 + 8 \times 8 + 8 \times 8 = 2688$

   **note: according to piazza @419, input and output size are the same for FC.*

+More trainable parameters tells us that this model requires more space compared to the other model, i.e. more trainable parameters lead to higher computational complexity.
 #### 3.3 Receptive Fields
 $$\begin{align*}
 R_3 &= 1 + \sum_{j=1}^{3} (F_j-1)\prod_{i = 1}^{j-1} S_{i} \quad \\